DQNEO/rsolo/README.md

 ### rsolo cook

-upload kitchen(in other words, chef-repo) to the remote host and run `sudo chef-solo` over there.
+upload kitchen(in other words, chef-repo) to a remote host and run `sudo chef-solo` over there.

 ## Example